quantling/pyndl/doc/source/leading_remarks.rst

     preceding words for the word or meaning of the word.

 outcome :
-    A something that happens or is the result of an event.
+    The outcome is the result of an event.
 Examples are words, the meaning of the word, or lexomes.

 event :
     An event connects cues with outcomes.
 In any event one or more unordered